fredericaltorres/Azure-VM-for-docker-and-visual-studio/README.md

 #### Hyper V Manager
 - Start Hyper-V Manager.
 You should see the MobyLinuxVM running inside.
+- We can increase the memory allocated to the MobyLinuxVM using the Hyper-V Manager UI.

 #### Docker account
     - Create an account http://hub.docker.com